maxzheng/great-life-guide/double.md

 * **Timeline Expectation** from stakeholders so projects are done on time.
 * **Business Value** that will be realized when the project is done.
 Work on the highest value over cost ratio first.
 * **Deliverables** are the key outputs of the project.
-It enables effort estimation and ensures expectation with stakeholders.
+It enables effort estimation and ensures expectations with stakeholders are met.

 For meetings, attend only if you are providing/getting value and there is no way to do the same offline.